NezuChan/kanao/README.md

 # Features
 - Zero downtime deployments, You will almost never need to restart the gateway service, allowing absolute 100% uptime for your bot.
 Even when a restart is required, nezu-gateway will resume the sessions, so you will not lose a single event.
-- Large treshold support
-- Redis cluster support
+- Big Bot Sharding support
 - Docker replica

 # Docker Replica